Sydney-Su/bookstore/README.md

-# bookstore
+# BookNexus
-objective: build a full-stack backend project with a database, APIs, and useful features.
+objective: build a full-stack project with a database, APIs, and useful features.